Updated Nov. 4, 2022

 - More severe clinical disease and increased hospitalization

-CDC is currently monitoring several variants of concern worldwide.
-Similarly, the Washington State Department of Health (DOH) is monitoring variants that have been detected in Washington state and publishes a weekly report.
-Cases involving several different variants have been identified in Spokane County.
+CDC continues to monitor variants of concern worldwide.
+Similarly, the Washington State Department of Health (DOH) monitors variants that have been detected in Washington state and publishes a weekly report.
 See the most recent variant report from DOH for more information.

 What Does This Mean for You?